limshoonkit/WFGY/Avatar/eval/README.md

 ## 🔍 Why eval and docs are different

-The **docs** layer helps people operate the current branch.
+The **Docs** layer helps people operate the current branch.

-The **eval** layer helps people judge the current branch.
+The **Eval** layer helps people judge the current branch.

 For example:

-1. docs explain how to recover
+1. Docs explain how to recover
-2. eval checks whether recovery is actually real
+2. Eval checks whether recovery is actually real

-1. docs explain how to tune
+1. Docs explain how to tune
-2. eval shows whether tuning produced lawful improvement or just prettier outputs
+2. Eval shows whether tuning produced lawful improvement or just prettier outputs

-1. docs explain how to start
+1. Docs explain how to start
-2. eval shows whether startup clarity survives real branch pressure
+2. Eval shows whether startup clarity survives real branch pressure

 This separation is healthy.
 It stops usage guidance from quietly turning into self-certification.

 ---